chromaui/chromatic-docs/test.md

 <details>
 <summary>Why does my build have failed tests?</summary>

-A story's play function has an unexpected error that caused it to fail, you can learn more about interaction tests [here](https://storybook.js.org/docs/react/writing-tests/interaction-testing)
+"Failed tests" happens when a story's [play function](https://storybook.js.org/docs/react/writing-stories/play-function#gatsby-focus-wrapper) has an unexpected error that caused it to fail.
+You can learn more about interaction tests [here](https://storybook.js.org/docs/react/writing-tests/interaction-testing).

 </details>